Opposition to block British PM Johnson's early election bid | Devdiscourse

 "We will have that election when the time is right but I will make you this promise, we are not going to have a long wait," the leader in the British parliament of the opposition Scottish National Party, Ian Blackford, told BBC television, adding that his party would oppose it on Monday.

-The opposition bill, which would force Johnson to seek a three-month Brexit delay, is expected to pass parliament's appointed upper chamber, the House of Lords, later on, Friday.
+The opposition bill, which would force Johnson to seek a three-month Brexit delay, was approved by parliament's appointed upper chamber, the House of Lords, on Friday.
 Queen Elizabeth is expected to sign it into law on Monday.
 Opposition lawmakers say they are wary of approving an election, which would mean parliament would be dissolved.
 They want to ensure parliament can still sit in October to ensure Johnson complies with the law requiring the delay Brexit.

 The leader of Welsh party Plaid Cymru's British parliamentary group, Liz Saville Roberts, told Sky News this meant an election would have to be after Oct.
 31. Johnson, a leader of the Leave campaign during the Brexit referendum who took office in July after Theresa May quit having failed three times to get a Brexit deal through parliament, has said he would rather "die in a ditch" than delay Brexit.